 This was our “home” for that week.

-In between some diving; 40 – 50 min under water.
+In between swimming sessions we did some diving; 40 to 50 minutes under the water.

-Already during the first swimming session Ori “diagnosed” my main problem: despite I was well aware, that during the catch stage my hands shouldn’t cross the midline, I was doing that, especially with my right hand, without noticing.
+Already during the first swimming session Ori “diagnosed” my main problem: despite I was well aware that during the catch stage my hands shouldn’t cross the midline.
+I was doing that, especially with my right hand, without noticing.

-Also, the angle of my palm wasn’t straight back, which caused the catch pushing less water and thus less propulsion.
+Also, the angle of my palm wasn’t straight back as it was supposed to be, which meant that in the catch stage of my stroke I was pushing less water and thus gaining less propulsion.

 The third correction was to avoid moving the head as much as possible.